sergiudm/sergiudm.github.io/content/post/RWKV2/index.md

 ---
-title: "The Evolution of RWKV(part 2)"
+title: "The Evolution of RWKV (Part 2)"
 date: 2025-04-04 03:00:00+0000
 draft: false
 weight: 1